Dayana-mak/rsschool-cv/cv.md

 `Here will be my code`

 ## Work experience
-While i was studying in university I worked as a internet marketer.
+While I was studying at university I worked as an internet marketer.
 After graduation I got a job as a finansial manager.

 ## Education
 **Univercity:** Ryazan State Radio Engineering University.
 Economist\